Neurophysiology Lab Outline

 IF MCAo results in neurodegeneration/tissue damage to the brain (in the form of necrotic infarcts (big, dead deteriorated regions of tissue) and lesions around the neuron cell bodies (hollow spaces around cell bodies that are viewable because the tissue has been stained with H&E), THEN the side of the mouse brain that experienced the loss of blood flow will exhibit more neurodegeneration/tissue damage relative to the other hemisphere.

-You will be working together to create a class data set once again, similar to the Aging and Frailty lab week.
-This time, you will be working in pods (groups of 4), as there are only 6 mouse brain slides available.
+You will be working together in pairs (group of 2) to create a data set.
+There are only 6 mouse brain slides available for the class to use, where each pod will receive one slide.
 The slide you’ll be working with is already located at your station on the microscope stage, to minimize risk of slips/drops of these very irreplaceable slides.
-Your pod will be measuring the size of 5 lesions in each hemisphere, on each of the brain slices on your microscope slide (you will see two slices that are from two different mice, but spatially in the same location in each mouse brain).
-Your pod will generate 20 values total for lesion area to be added to the class dataset.
-You will also calculate the number of lesions per mm2 in each hemisphere (4 values total calculated at each pod, then added to the class dataset).
+Each pair in your pod will capture images from one of the two brain sections (referred to as Mouse 1 and Mouse 2) and measuring the size of 5 lesions in each hemisphere in 3 regions of interest (ROI).
+Your group will generate 30 values total for lesion area.
+You will also calculate the number of lesions per mm2 in each hemisphere (6 values total calculated per pair of students).
 These measurements will be calculated by capturing images and using the area measurement tool in ImageJ.
+You will also be capturing an image of the brain at 40x magnification for the purpose of labeling parts of the mouse brain using the Brain Anatomy Atlas as a guide.

 Materials

-• Table Templates (download a copy and fill in at your group’s station, then transfer the values over to the class dataset)
+- Table Templates (download a copy and fill in at your group’s station)

 Lab Protocol 1: Using Anatomical features to identify anterior/posterior position of your coronal brain tissue section

-2. Set up your microscope by placing it in Kohler alignment and focusing on your microscope slide at a low objective (4X objective).
+- Set up your microscope by placing it in Kohler alignment and focusing on your microscope slide at a low objective (4X objective).
 If you do not remember how to set up your microscope, refer to Appendix E – Microscopes.
 Pan around the view of your brain tissue using the x and y knobs.
 Try to get a sense of the approximate shape of the brain tissue present on your slide.
 (Some of you may see some holes in the middle of your brain section – these are the ventricles, which will be a very good hint as to where spatially your section came from!
 Others may see very clear outer perimeter shapes, or perhaps the hippocampus, which looks like a dragonfly, which can help you to landmark if you are towards the anterior or posterior of the brain.)
+NOTE: Some of the slides may have a yellow background appearing in Zen rather than a white background – this is an artefact from the coverslip glue on these samples.
+You do not need to try and remove the yellowing in your images.

-3. Head over to the atlas, and compare the shape of the tissue you have to the slices of the mouse brain in the atlas.
-Identify a slice that is approximately the same as the tissue you have on your slide.
-This is not going to be assessed for correctness.
-Rather, we want you to get a sense of WHERE in the brain you’ll be looking today (i.e. front of the mouse brain (anterior) or rear of the mouse brain (posterior)).
+- Head over to the atlas, and compare the shape of the tissue you have to the slices of the mouse brain in the atlas.
+Identify a slice that is approximately the same as the tissue you have on your slide and write down the approximate slice (i.e. position number) from the atlas that corresponds with your sample in your ELN.
+This will NOT be graded for accuracy.
+We want you to get a sense of WHERE in the brain you’ll be looking today (i.e. front of the mouse brain (anterior) or rear of the mouse brain (posterior).
 The structures you see may vary depending on where your tissue section originated in the whole brain (e.g. brain stem, cerebellum, frontal lobe).

 Did you notice any necrotic infarcts in the brain tissue while you were exploring?
 This would look something like THIS: